tuxsisir/tuxchirpy/_posts/notes/2022-12-24-github-action-push-repo.md

 ### Here's the Use Case

-> Let us suppose that there are two similar repositories and we would want to share code to parent repo from any another branched repo without disclosing the parent repo.
-This makes good sense when there is a new developer who needs to be introduced to the repo but the owner of the repo does not want to share all the details of the repo initially.
+> Suppose there are two comparable repositories and we aim to transfer code to the main repository from splitted repository without revealing the main repository.
+This is a sensible approach when a new developer needs to be familiarized with the repository, but the repository owner does not want to reveal all the information about it initially.
 {: .prompt-tip }

 Let's start with this case scenario.